IgorIsailovic/team-management-frontend/README.md

   ![sign-up]
   </br>
   </br>
-- Dashboard with overview of user info, teams that the user is a member of and overview of task assigned the user.
+- Dashboard with an overview of user info, teams that the user is a member of, and overview of tasks assigned to the user.
   </br>
   </br>
   ![product-screenshot]